aaugustin/myks-gallery/README.rst

 ``GALLERY_SENDFILE_ROOT``
 .........................

-Default: not defined
+Default: ''

 Part to strip at the beginning of the paths in the ``sendfile`` header.
-This must be the absolute path to the root of the internal location for nginx.
-It may be equal to the value of ``XSendFilePath`` or empty for Apache.
+The header will contain the absolute path to files, minus this prefix.
+This is generally useful for nginx and not necessary for Apache.

 ``GALLERY_TITLE``
 .................